 If a parent would like to speak to a teacher, they are asked to request a meeting that works best for the teacher and parent.
 Out of courtesy for others who are waiting, parents are not

 to conference with teachers — or other parents — in the carpool line.

 SAFETY PRECAUTIONS: Students should enter and exit their cars only from the passenger’s side to prevent them from having to walk between or around cars.
 Parents are asked to encourage children to follow this rule; it is designed for their safety.
+We ask that all parents remain in your cars so the traffic flow is not congested.
 In all situations, parents are asked to use extreme caution and safety when entering and exiting the school and church parking lot.

 If the visitor is a student who wishes to sit in the classroom, parents must request permission of each of the teachers whose classes the visitor will attend.
 This must be done at least two days before the scheduled visit.
 The visiting student will be expected to be attentive, participate in the class, and obey all the school’s rules.
 A phone number must be left where a responsible adult can be contacted in case of an emergency.
 Visits will be limited to one day.

 WrapAround Care is available for your convenience on a regular or occasional basis.
-The fee is $5.00 per hour or $2.50 per half hour.
+The fee is $6.00 per hour or $3.00 per half hour.
 You will be billed bi-weekly for the services used.
 Morning hours begin at 7:30 a.m.
 Evening pick up time is by 6:00 p.m.
 If Covenant is closed, WrapAround Care is also closed.
-If Covenant has a 1 hour delay, then morning WrapAround Care will also be delayed by 1 hour.
+If Covenant has a 2 hour delay, then morning WrapAround Care will be delayed by 1 hour.
 We expect families to stay current with their day care charges and pay biweekly or services will not be allowed.
 If your student is participating in WrapAround Care, they are welcome to bring a snack from home.